1. Academic Validation

 Abstract

 Mutations in G protein-coupled receptors (GPCRs) that increase constitutive signaling activity can cause human disease.
-A de novo C-terminal mutation (R1465W) in the adhesion GPCR BAI2 (also known as ADGRB2) was identified in a patient suffering from progressive spastic paraparesis and other neurological symptoms.
+A de novo C-terminal mutation (R1465W) in the adhesion GPCR BAI2 (also known as ADGRB2) was identified in a patient suffering from progressive spastic paraparesis and Other neurological symptoms.
 In vitro studies revealed that this mutation strongly increases the constitutive signaling activity of an N-terminally cleaved form of BAI2, which represents the activated form of the receptor.
 Further studies dissecting the mechanism(s) underling this effect revealed that wild-type BAI2 primarily couples to Gαz , with the R1465W mutation conferring increased coupling to Gαi .
 The R1465W mutation also increases the total and surface expression of BAI2.
 The mutation has no effect on receptor binding to β-arrestins, but does perturb binding to the endocytic protein endophilin A1, identified here as a novel interacting partner for BAI2.
-These studies provide new insights into the signaling capabilities of the adhesion GPCR BAI2/ADGRB2 and shed LIGHT on how an apparent gain-of-function mutation to the receptor's C-terminus may lead to human disease.
+These studies provide new insights into the signaling capabilities of the adhesion GPCR BAI2/ADGRB2 and shed light on how an apparent gain-of-function mutation to the receptor's C-terminus may lead to human disease.

 Keywords